-- At a minimum, the check must consist of one 15 minute run utilizing the methods discussed earlier, except that test runs carried out using appendix A to the rule must involve one measurement cycle and include at least two minutes of test data phase measurement. - Carbon monoxide and oxygen must be measured using appropriate measurement methods specified in the testing requirements table. - Carbon monoxide and oxygen emissions must be recorded simultaneously at the inlet and outlet of the control device if you are demonstrating compliance with the carbon monoxide percent reduction requirement. - The catalyst activity test must show that the catalyst either reduces carbon monoxide emissions by 93% or that the engine exhaust carbon monoxide emissions are no more than 47 parts per million at 15% oxygen. - The catalyst is working properly if emissions from the engine do not exceed the levels required for the initial test or annual catalyst checks. - If engine emissions surpass the specified pollutant levels, the exceedances are not considered a violation, but you must shut down the unit and employ proper corrective actions.
-You must then perform a follow-up test within seven days of the engine being started up again to show that the emission limits are being met.
+- At a minimum, the check must consist of one 15 minute run utilizing the methods discussed earlier, except that test runs carried out using appendix A to the rule must involve one measurement cycle and include at least two minutes of test data phase measurement. - Carbon monoxide, THC, and oxygen must be measured. - Carbon monoxide or THC emissions and oxygen emissions must be recorded simultaneously at the inlet and outlet of the control device if you are demonstrating compliance with the carbon monoxide or THC percent reduction requirement. - The catalyst activity test must show that the catalyst either reduces carbon monoxide emissions by 75% or that the engine exhaust carbon monoxide emissions are no more than 270 parts per million at 15% oxygen or that THC emissions are being reduced by at least 30%. - The catalyst is working properly if emissions from the engine do not exceed the levels required for the initial test or annual catalyst checks. - If engine emissions surpass the specified pollutant levels, the exceedances are not considered a violation, but you must shut down the unit and employ proper corrective actions.
+You must then perform a follow-up test within 7 days of the engine being started up again to show that the emission limits are being met.
 If the retest does not indicate compliance with the limit, the engine will need to be shut down again and the engine will not be permitted to operate, except for the purposes of startup and testing, until compliance with the limit can be demonstrated.